datopian/datahub-docs-tech/docs/publishers/index.md

 ### Prepare

-Datapackage Registry loads and stores data in common tabular data formats such as CSV and Excel.
+Datapackage Registry loads and stores data in various formats according to the [Data Package specification](http://specs.frictionlessdata.io/), incluing common data formats such as CSV and JSON.
 Read this section of the documentation to learn how to ensure your data is ready to add to Datapackage Registry.

 - [Prepare docs](prepare/)